crustio/ethda-docs/docs/developers/upload-and-download-blobs.md

 ---

 :::warning
-Please not that this is for the upcoming devnet-2, and does **NOT** work with current devnet-1 yet.
+This is for the upcoming devnet-2, and does **NOT** work with current devnet-1 yet.
 We are actively working to deliver it ASAP.
 :::

 To submit data to EthDA, users submit blob transactions similar to blob-carrying-transactions introduced by EIP-4844.
 EthDA blob transactions contain two component, a standard ethereum regular transaction with blob commitments and one or more blobs of data.